 - In Emails (about orders)

-If you don’t want to show these fields in any of this places, simply unmark an option.
+👉🏼If you don't want to show these fields in any of these places, simply unmark an option.

 It means that the plugin displays a field when another field is present.
 For example, when a customer marks a checkbox:

-Another option is when there is a defined product (or a product from the defined category) present in customer’s checkout.
+Another option is when there is a defined product (or a product from the defined category) present in the customer's checkout or a client chooses a defined shipping method in the checkout.

-You don’t have to add every field to your checkout to find out how it looks like.
+You don't have to add every field to your checkout to find out.
+Take a look at some examples!